12 Best Hikes in Oahu Hawaii-Map Included

 12. Diamond Head

 One of the most popular hikes on the island gives you some of the best 360 views.
 Because it is a popular hike, be prepared for many crowds!
-Try to hit up the trail as early as possible to avoid the heat and the crowds.
+Try to hit up the trail at Diamond Head as early as possible to avoid the heat and the crowds.

 The trail takes you on an incline all the way up and a decline all the way down.
 We caught many people passing out because the air thins the higher you go and the extreme heat.